 The 57-inch rule is not where the hook should be; that must be calculated using the placement of the wire on the back of the frame.
 Using our inexpensive Picture Hanging Tool is an easy way to mark the spot to put the picture-hanging hook on your display wall.

-When creating a gallery wall, pre-planning where the frames will go saves you the headache and hassle of having to continuously rearrange the pieces on the wall—creating dozens of holes during the process.
+When creating a gallery wall, pre-planning where the frames go saves you the headache and hassle of continuously rearranging the pieces on the wall, creating dozens of holes during the process.
 A commonly used and effective method for pre-planning a gallery wall is to use craft or butcher paper.
-Lay the paper flat on the floor and arrange your frames in the order that looks appealing to you.
-Larger pieces placed toward the left can create a sense of harmony.
+Lay a large piece of paper flat on the floor and arrange your frames in a way that looks appealing to you.
+Larger art placed toward the left can create a sense of harmony.

-Trace the frames out on the paper, including the placement of the hooks, and tape the butcher paper to the wall with painter’s tape.
+Trace the frames out on the paper — including the placement of the hooks — and tape the craft paper to the wall with painter’s tape.
 Hammer the nails for the hooks through the paper on the wall where indicated.
-Take the paper down (without damaging the outlines of the frames) and use the butcher paper as your guide.
+Take the paper down (careful to not damage the frames) and use the craft paper as your guide.
 Voila!
 The artwork is exactly where you intended.